Brave resistance and a teenage matchwinner reward Bolivia in eventful tie

 Manager Jorge Habegger seemed a cunning tactician, and the way he had assembled his team to defeat the Uruguayans, albeit in the La Paz altitude last time out, had sure been an innovative one.
 Their formation had been something akin to 3-6-1, with two players along the right hand side in captain Carlos Borja and the forward-thinking Álvaro Peña causing plenty of damage.

 Whilst there had just been a solitary player change from their first to their second qualification matchday squad, there had been a further three this time around.
 Crucially, Borja was absent (although he can be seen spurring the team on from the substitutes’ bench late in the game).
 We can only suggest through injury, as he clearly was an integral part of Habegger’s plan.
 Another big player missing was Peña, who had provoked Domínguez into scoring the own goal for 1-0, and indeed scored the second in that defeat of the Uruguayans himself.
 It had been a ‘Man of the Match’ performance from the attacking midfielder/forward.
+He was out suspended following two yellow cards hitherto in the qualification.

 The three players coming into the squad of 16 for this fixture had previously not featured during the ongoing qualification.
 They were youthful midfielder Luis Cristaldo of Oriente Petrolero, seasoned defender Ramiro Vargas of Litoral, as well as midfielder Tito Montaño of La Paz club The Strongest.
 Next after Bolívar’s six squad representatives, The Strongest were second with four.